Can It Rain Frogs (and Spiders)?

 Raining Worms

-Not many years ago, Norway experienced an April rain of worms.
+Not that many years ago, Norway experienced an April rain of worms.
 Biologist Karsten Erstad reported thousands of live earthworms scattered across the surface of the snow when he was out skiing.
 This is the time of year that worms start to emerge from the ground, so scientists speculate that the worms were swept up by the strong winds common in the mountainous areas of Norway and carried to snowy slopes.

-Last April, Norway had a rain of worms.
+One April, Norway had a rain of worms.
 Source: lacounty.gov

 Raining Spiders

-There was a different explanation for a recent May rain of millions of spiders in Goulburn, Australia.
+There was a different explanation for a May rain of millions of spiders in Goulburn, Australia.
 (Shudder!)
 As anyone who loved the children’s book Charlotte’s Web knows, many species of baby spiders “balloon.”
 They weave parachute webs that catch the breeze and spread the youngsters throughout the territory.
 Apparently, the population was going through a spell of fertility.

-In May, Australia had a rain of spiders.
-Source: Wikipedia
+Australia had a rain of spiders.

 Raining Germs and Microbes